mangalam-research/wed/_sources/tech_notes.txt

 will pay in execution time and bandwidth because the files in this tree are not optimized.

-The ``build/standalone-optimized/`` file tree is optimized.
-This optimization exists primarily for illustration purposes and for testing wed, but it could be used for deployment too, as long as you understand how it is constructed.
-The build file driving how ``r.js`` created the optimized tree is ``requirejs.build.js``.
-Here are the major characteristics of this optimization:

-* All of wed's JavaScript is combined into one file.
-The only part of wed excluded is the test mode used in testing, which is not meant to be deployed anywhere.

-* All external libraries (jQuery, Bootstrap, etc.) are excluded from the optimization.

-* The CSS files are not optimized with regards to space but not combined.
+The ``build/packed/`` file tree is optimized with Webpack.
 This optimization is designed to provide a balance between performance and flexibility.
 Greater performance could have been achieved by incorporating into one file all of the external libraries.
 However, such bundle would be unlikely to be trivially deployable on a full-fledged web site in which wed would be embedded.
 Such site might already be using jQuery and Bootstrap, perhaps different versions from those used to build wed, etc. The optimization described above could conceivably be used on this hypothetical server, provided that the configuration is updated to look for the external libraries at the right places.

-Wed's build process creates a configuration for the optimized bundle at ``build/standalone-optimized/requirejs-config.js``.
-This configuration allows an external custom mode to load some individual modules of wed in any order because it includes a ``bundles`` configuration option.

-It is also possible to use a configuration file that does not have the individual module mappings.
-In this scenario, it is **not** possible for code external to wed to load parts of wed in an arbitrary order.
-The ``wed.js`` file has to be loaded first, and then wed's modules become accessible.
-Note that this way of operating should work for the vast majority of cases because the typical usage scenario for wed is to first create a an ``Editor`` instance which dynamically loads a mode.
-Since the mode is loaded after ``Editor`` is created, it is guaranteed that by the time the mode runs, all of wed's modules are available.

 Schema and Structure Considerations
 ===================================